-You may be requested to provide a copy of your own ID.
+You may also need to provide a copy of your own ID.

 Request a Certified Copy of a Death Certificate

 Losing a copy of a death certificate can be a huge blow, especially if you need it for legal reasons.
-However, you can typically request a certified death certificate from the state or area in which the death occurred.
-Fees and processes vary by area and state.
+However, you can ask for a certified death certificate from the state or area in which the death occurred.
+Also, keep in mind that fees and processes vary by area and state.

 You will need: